j4ckofalltrades/obsideck/README.md

 # Obsideck

-A Stream Deck plugin that runs commands in Obsidian (via the Local Rest API plugin).
+A Stream Deck plugin that runs commands in Obsidian (via the Local REST API plugin).

 ## Getting Started

 1. Install the [Local REST API plugin](https://github.com/coddingtonbear/obsidian-local-rest-api) for Obsidian.
-2. Download and install this Stream Deck plugin from the [Release](./Release) directory.
+2. Download and install this plugin from the [Release](./Release) directory.

 ## Configuration